demiaus/dotfiles/suckless/dwm/README.md

 ### Requirements
 - [dmenu](https://tools.suckless.org/dmenu/)
 - [Nerd Fonts patched Cozette font](https://aur.archlinux.org/packages/nerd-fonts-cozette-ttf), or change the font in config.def.h
 - [They say](https://wiki.archlinux.org/title/st#Crashes_if_page_contains_emoji_characters) colour emoji in the title bar will crash dwm.
-As per Arch Wiki, you can install [Symbola](https://aur.archlinux.org/packages/ttf-symbola) font to fix this
+As per Arch Wiki, you can install [Symbola](https://aur.archlinux.org/packages/ttf-symbola) font to fix this.
+Why would you want color emoji anyway?

 ## Official README by suckless: